scrapy/scrapy/docs/topics/commands.rst

       fetch         Fetch a URL using the Scrapy downloader [...]

-The first line will print the currently active project, if you're inside a Scrapy project.
-In this, it was run from outside a project.
+The first line will print the currently active project if you're inside a Scrapy project.
+In this example it was run from outside a project.
 If run from inside a project it would have printed something like this::

     Scrapy X.Y - project: myproject